-- (5) All school staff referrals shall be written and include: - (A) A brief reason for the referral; and - (B) Documentation of the resources of the regular education program that have been considered, modified, and when appropriate, the results of intervention.
-This documentation shall not delay time lines for completing the assessment plan or assessment.
+- (5) All school staff referrals shall be written and include: - (A) A brief reason for the referral; and - (B) Documentation of the resources of the regular education program that have been considered, modified, and when appropriate, utilization of those resources and the results of intervention.
+This documentation shall not delay timelines for completing the assessment plan or assessment.